A Perturbation-Correction Method Based on Local Randomized Neural Networks for Quasi-Linear Interface Problems

 \subsection{Discrete Least-Squares Functional}

+We solve the LRaNN approximation by minimizing strong-form residuals of the PDE, interface conditions, and boundary condition.
+This gives a least-squares (LS) formulation in which all constraints in \eqref{model of the problem} are imposed through residual penalties.

+The strong-form residuals are evaluated only on the randomized-network approximations, which are smooth functions for the activation functions used here.
+Therefore, pointwise residual evaluation requires the coefficient, source, boundary, and interface data to be pointwise defined and sufficiently smooth.

-To incorporate the LRaNN approach into the solution of nonlinear interface problems, it is natural to recast the PDE system \cref{model of the problem} as a minimization problem.
-In this subsection, we adopt a least-squares (LS) framework in which all governing equations, interface jump conditions, and boundary conditions are enforced by minimizing the sum of squared residuals.
-Using the LRaNN approximations $u_N^+$ and $u_N^-$ defined in \cref{local RaNNs}, we define the following residual functions: For the interior of each subdomain, the residual corresponds to the violation of the governing PDE.
+Using the LRaNN approximations $u_N^+$ and $u_N^-$ defined in \eqref{local RaNNs}, we define the following residual functions: For the interior of each subdomain, the residual corresponds to the violation of the governing PDE.
 Specifically, for $x \in \Omega^+$ we define

 whereas for $x \in \Omega^{-}$ the corresponding expression is